Protecting Yourself Against Email Phishing

 If you have accidentally given access to one of your online accounts for any reason or are not sure, log in and change your password as soon as possible.

 If you think your computer has been infected by a virus, read more about how to scan and remove malware – as well as protect yourself from attacks.

+There are things you can do to help stop hackers who send phishing emails.
 Virtually every online account service you use will have security departments that investigate phishing.
 As such, many have email addresses that you can forward these bad emails to for further investigation.
-When you get a suspicious email, simply Google the company name with the word phishing (i.e. ‘Report PayPal Phishing’ or ‘Report Chase Phishing’) and you will find information about where to send phishing emails and perhaps help these companies catch the cyberthieves.
+When you get a suspicious email, report it for possible phishing. simply Google the company name with the word phishing (i.e. ‘Report PayPal Phishing’ or ‘Report Chase Phishing’) and you will often find information about where to send phishing emails and perhaps help these companies catch the cyberthieves.

 If you land on a url that appears to impersonating a legitimate website in order to steal personal account information, you can report the phishing website to the Google Safe Browsing team.